What are EDPOWER online courses and workshops?

 What's the format?

-For each lesson, you’ll learn classroom and personal strategies through a variety of videos and reading.
-You’ll apply what you have learned through reflective journaling and learning projects.
+The course LMS will guide you step by step through each unit.
+Every unit includes a combination of reading/viewing assignments, reflective journaling, concept assessments, online group discussions, and learning application activities.
 At the end of each course and workshop, you’ll create a portfolio of work that you can use in your classrooms immediately.
+All work is submitted through the course LMS, and course materials are available on desktop, tablet and mobile devices so you can learn from anywhere at your convenience.
 Workshop participants will also submit work through our community portal, and receive peer and coach feedback.

 What if I have a family or other time commitments?